-Thursday 26 August 2010
+Thursday, 26 August 2010

-Personal Taste: Frederic Panaiotis
+Personal Taste: Frederic Panaiotis: Winemaker at Veuve Clicquot

 For Frederic Panaiotis eating and drinking at the best restaurants in the world is all part of the job.
-The Veuve Cliquot winemaker was in Hong Kong to introduce the 1998 vintage of his champagne at the Grand Hyatt.
+The Veuve Clicquot winemaker was in Hong Kong to introduce the 1998 vintage of his champagne at the Grand Hyatt.

 When did you have your first taste of champagne?